OrensteinLab/N-TIMP2--MMP9/README.md

 # Usage
 ### 1. Run the pre-processing script:
 Execute the script `pre-proccesing_to_raw_data.py` in the presence of the raw data files located in the data folder.

+     python pre-proccesing_to_raw_data.py

-Upon completion, the script will generate two files in the folder:
+ Upon completion, the script will generate two files in the data folder:

 •	all_variant_ala.csv: Contains all variants containing Alanine (Ala)

 •	all_variant_no_ala.csv: Contains all variants without Alanine (Ala)
 ### 2. Train models script:
 While running the `train_model.py` script, you will be prompted to enter input representing the action you want to perform.

+     python train_model.py

 The code supports the following three options:

 1-	Use all the data to train the model without making any predictions.